edivaldojuniorch/qqStaQuaControl/README.md

 [//]: # (Add the features of your project here:)
 This app features all the latest tools and practices in mobile development!

-- ⚛️ **React Js** — A JavaScript library for building user interfaces
+-  **React Js** — A python library for building statistical process control chart
-- ⚛️ **React Native** — A lib that provides a way to create native apps for Android and iOS
-- 💹 **Node Js** — A web framework for Node Js

 ## Getting started